Jupter1/MMM-Slack2/README.md

 It was created due to the change of the API handling by Slack.
 Its `node-helper` was completely rewritten, the Core module file remains almost completely as in [MMM-Slack](https://github.com/Jupter1/MMM-Slack).
 The old module was forked from [grid-x](https://github.com/grid-x/MMM-Slack) and [nrkno](https://github.com/nrkno/MMM-Slack).
 I would not have been able to create this module without their work.

+Unlike the older version of the Slack module, this module uses the web-api for Slack.
+You will have to create a bot which brings messages from Slack to your MagicMirror.

 ## Installation

 Go to the modules folder in your MagicMirror installation.
 For example: